Insality/core/druid_widget_store.md

 }
 ```

-### Step 4: Create Pull Request
+### How to Submit

-1. **Fork the repository** on GitHub
+1. Fork the repository on GitHub
-2. **Clone your fork** locally:
+2. Clone your fork:
    ```bash
    git clone https://github.com/YourUsername/core.git
    cd core
    ```
-3. **Create a new branch**:
+3. Create a branch:
    ```bash
    git checkout -b add-my-widget
    ```
-4. **Add your widget files** to `widget/{YourAuthorName}/{widget_id}/`
+4. Add widget files to `widget/{YourName}/{widget_id}/`
-5. **Commit your changes**:
+5. Commit:
    ```bash
    git add widget/YourAuthorName/my_awesome_widget/
    git commit -m "Add my_awesome_widget widget"
    ```
-6. **Push to your fork**:
+6. Push:
    ```bash
    git push origin add-my-widget
    ```
-7. **Create a Pull Request** on GitHub:
+7. Create a Pull Request on GitHub
-   - Go to the original repository
-   - Click "New Pull Request"
-   - Select your fork and branch
-   - Fill in the PR description
-   - Submit the PR

-### Step 5: PR Review

-After submitting your PR:
-- The automated build system will validate your widget
-- Maintainers will review your code and manifest
-- If changes are needed, update your branch and push again
-- Once approved, your widget will be automatically published to the store!
+After submitting, the automated system will check your widget, maintainers will review the code, and if everything looks good — your widget will automatically appear in the store!

-### Tips for Success
+### Tips

-- **Test your widget** before submitting - make sure it works in a clean project
+- Test your widget before submitting
+- Make example collection and set with `example` field in the manifest.
+This collection will be built and added as an example to the widget.
-- **Write clear documentation** - include usage examples in your `.md` file
+- Write clear documentation with examples
-- **Add a preview image** - helps users understand what your widget does
-- **Use descriptive tags** - makes your widget easier to find
+- Use meaningful tags
-- **Follow existing code style** - check other widgets for reference
+- Check out other widgets for code style reference
-- **Start with version 1** - increment when you make updates
+- Start with version 1

-### Updating Your Widget
+## Updating a Widget

 To update an existing widget:
-1. Increment the `version` number in the manifest
+1. Increment the `version` in the manifest
 2. Make your changes
-3. Create a new PR with the updated version
+3. Create a new PR
-4. The system will preserve all previous versions automatically

-### Questions?

-If you have questions or need help, feel free to:
-- Open an issue on GitHub
-- Check existing widgets for examples
+All previous versions are preserved automatically.